-Three years later, a follow-up to the study yielded 3 more SCI patients who’ve regained voluntary movement with the help of epidural stimulation.
+Three years later, a follow-up study resulted in 3 more SCI patients regaining voluntary movement with the help of epidural stimulation.
 All 3 were motor complete and 2 were also sensory complete.

-Like the previous study, voluntary movement was only possible with the stimulator on.
+Like the previous study, voluntary movement was only achieved when the stimulator was on.

-With continuous stand or step training, the patients required lower stimulation voltages to perform the same movements.
+With continuous stand and step training, the patients gradually required lower stimulation voltages to perform the same movements.

-The repetitive training and epidural stimulations increase the plasticity of weak circuits in the spinal cord, making them more functional.
+The repetitive training paired with epidural stimulation increased the plasticity of weak circuits in the spinal cord, making them more functional.

-As a result, spinal cord injury patients with complete loss of motor function can regain voluntary control of muscles by altering nerve circuits in the spinal cord with epidural stimulation.
+As a result, spinal cord injury patients who were unable to move at all below their level of injury were able to regain voluntary control of muscles by stimulating adaptive changes in the spinal cord.